Jerrys914/Contacts-App/README.md

 # Contacts-App

-`contacts_application` You are able to create a contact list, remove contacts, and call contacts.
+`contacts_app` You are able to create a contact list, remove contacts, and call contacts.

 1. [Installing](#installation)
 2. [Basic Usage](#usage)